Managing User or Client ID Authenticators

 A single authenticator can contain multiple credentials.

-The user will then have an authenticator of type 'AT_OOBSMS'.
+The user will then have an AT_OOBSMS authenticator.

 About the Authenticator Object